vildeka/project/README.md

 **train_test.py**<br/>
 #imports the X_vector and the y_vector from the dataparser.py file<br/>
-#trains the model with deafult parameter except for 'one vs one'
+#trains the model with deafult parameter except for 'one vs one'<br/>
 #saves the model with pickle

 **cross_validation**<br/>